 The work so far

 Both Chestnut Hill and Wedgewood Houston have been extensively studies and have been extensively studied and have received substantial planning attention.
-This study is intended to build on and integrate existing plans for the community.
+This study is intended to build upon ad integrate existing plans for the community.
 Key plans reviewed include:

 - NashvilleNext, including:

-- The South Nashville Action People’s Council on Affordable Living Report (2014)
+- The South Nashville Action People’s (SNAP) Council on Affordable Living Report (2014)

 - The Urban Land Institute’s Placemaking through Infill and Corridor Redevelopment (2010)